OCLC-Developer-Network/worldcat-discovery-php/README.md

 # Worldcat Discovery PHP Library

-> **WARNING**: This library is not longer maintained.
+> **WARNING**: This library is no longer maintained.
 However, the code remains public as an example of how to use the API.

 ## Installation